freeletics/RxRedux/README.md

 Since every Action runs through both `Reducer` and registered `SideEffects` this is a valid question.
 Technically speaking `Reducer` gets every `Action` from upstream before the registered `SideEffects`.
-The idea behind this is that a `Reducer` may change already the state before a `SideEffect` starts processing the action.
+The idea behind this is that a `Reducer` may have already changed the state before a `SideEffect` started processing the action.

 For example let's assume upstream only emits exactly one action (because then it's simpler to illustrate the sequence of workflow):